isabelxklee/bookliker-practice-challenge-nyc04-seng-ft-071220/solution_instructions.md

 }
 ```

-### Steps
+## Steps
-1. Since we already have the information for user 1, let's store it as a local variable with the other stable variables at the top of `index.js`.
+### 1. Since we already have the information for user 1, let's store it as a local variable with the other stable variables at the top of `index.js`.

 ```javascript
 const dogsUrl = `http://localhost:3000/dogs`